Frequently Asked Questions

 Q. What are daily admission prices?

-A. Daily admission tickets are $10.00 every day during the Fair except on Labor Day when it will only be $1.00.
+A. Advance sale tickets will be available for $6.00 starting Monday, July 13, 2015 – click here for more information.
+During the Fair regular daily admission tickets are $10.00 every day except on both Thursdays when it will be $3.00 and Labor Day when it will only be $1.00.
 Tickets are are available at any State Fair gate when you arrive.
 Here are some additional admission details…

 Q. What about parking during the Fair?

 A. Ample parking is available in our designated Orange, Brown and Pink parking lots at the Fair.
 Follow signs from exit 7 on 690 East or West.
 Cost is $5.00 per vehicle.
 A free shuttle bus service is provided from the Orange parking lot to the Main Gate.
 E-Z Pass Plus will be accepted in the Brown and Orange lots.
 Follow the Purple E-ZPass Plus signs for quick, cashless access.